Autoequivalences of toric surfaces: Setup and Results

 Let us introduce some notation:

 In \cite{IU}, Ishii and Uehara prove that for a smooth projective surface of general type whose canonical model has at worst $A_n$-singularities, the autoequivalences are generated by $B(X)$ and the standard autoequivalences.
-The following theorem is the counterpart of this result.
+The following theorem is a counterpart to this in the case where $-K_X$ is big, i.e.\ a sufficiently high power of $-K_X$ gives a birational map from $X$ to a surface in projective space (see \cite[Definition 2.2.1]{Lazarsfeld}).
+Under certain conditions, we can go further and describe the structure of the group of autoequivalences.